-In the interface, click or in the upper-right corner to switch the mode in displaying device logs between ASCII and stream.
+In the interface, click • or • in the upper-right corner to switch the mode in displaying device logs between ASCII and stream.

-- Career in the device logs are displayed by ASCII character as shown in Figure 3-45. - The device logs are displayed by byte stream as shown in Figure 3-46.
+- Image: The device logs are displayed by ASCII character as shown in Figure 3-46. - The device logs are displayed by byte stream as shown in Figure 3-47.